One-inflated zero-truncated Poisson and negative binomial regression models: Simulation studies

 \section{Simulation studies}

 {\linespread{1}

 }

 Simulation studies are undertaken to examine the percent bias of various maximum likelihood estimators (MLEs) under different data generating processes (DGPs) and for differently specified models.
 The simulations suggest massive bias of the MLEs for when one-inflation is present, but is ignored.
 That is, the MLEs from the standard positive Poisson (PP) or zero-truncated negative binomial (ZTNB) exhibit large bias when the true data generating process is characteristic of one-inflation.
-The bias of the estimators depends on the values of the parameters chosen in the DGP, but it is not difficult to find values for which there is 100\% bias.
+The bias of the estimators depends on the values of the parameters chosen in the DGP, but it is not difficult to find values for which there is over 100\% bias.

 We conduct two main simulations, one each for a one-inflated positive Poisson (OIPP) DGP and for a one-inflated zero-truncated negative binomial (OIZTNB) DGP.
 Under each DGP, both the standard and one-inflated models are estimated.
 The same two regressors are used in the $X$ and $Z$ matrices; $x_1$ is generated according to a $N(10,1)$ distribution and $x_2$ is a dummy variable with mean 0.5.
-The parameter values under OIPP are chosen to be $\bm{\beta} = (-2, 0.4, 0.2)$, $\bm{\gamma} = (-21, 2, 0.5)$.
+The parameter values under OIPP are chosen to be $\boldmath{\beta} = (-2, 0.4, 0.2)$, $\boldmath{\gamma} = (-21, 2, 0.5)$.
 The same parameter values are chosen for OIZTNB, but with the addition of $\alpha = 10$.
 The simulations are run for various sample sizes, and all experiments use 10,000 replications.
-Random variates for OIPP and OIZTNB were generated using the \texttt{roipp} and \texttt{roiztnb} functions in \href{https://rtgodwin.com/oneinfl/}{\texttt{oneinfl}}.
+Random variates for OIPP and OIZTNB were generated using the \texttt{roipp()} and \texttt{roiztnb()} functions in \texttt{oneinfl}.
 The results of the experiments are reported in Table \ref{tab:MC}.

 Table \ref{tab:MC} shows very high percent biases for PP and ZTNB (between 75\% and 325\% bias), that do not diminish as $n$ increases, reflecting the inconsistency of the estimators in the presence of one-inflation.
 In contrast, the percent biases of OIPP and OIZTNB are always less than 4\%, and diminish further as $n$ increases.
-Supposing that these results reflect the consistency of a correctly specified MLE, they should provide some comfort to the reader that the many mathematical expressions required to specify the log-likelihoods of the OIPP and OIZTNB regression models, and the functions coded in the \href{https://rtgodwin.com/oneinfl/}{\texttt{oneinfl}} package, are indeed correct.
+These results reflect the consistency of a correctly specified MLE.